-Jaguar Land Rover’s EV blitz under the Reimagine strategy could include the launch of an “incredibly desirable” Jaguar electric crossover, Gerry McGovern, the company’s Chief Creative Officer, had hinted in February.
-The Jaguar J-Pace may have been axed, but a model that promises to be better seems to have appeared in its place.
+Jaguar Land Rover’s EV blitz under the Reimagine strategy could include the launch of an “incredibly desirable” Jaguar electric crossover, Gerry McGovern, the company’s Chief Creative Officer, had hinted in February 2021.
+While the Jaguar J-Pace may have been axed, a model that promises to be better seems to have appeared in its place.

 Further in the interview, McGovern hinted that the “incredibly desirable” Jaguar crossover and other future Jaguars would not feature a cab-forward design that is becoming typical of bespoke EVs.
 He suggested that keeping the bonnet long in a signature Jaguar style is more important than freeing up some extra space in the cabin.